Regardless of whether you live in the UK, or are just planning a trip there, using a VPN is absolutely crucial.

 While the UK may not be a nation under censorship, it’s actually one of the most heavily surveyed in the world – online privacy is decreasing by the day.

-Not only does the law permit blanket surveillance of all citizens’ communications, ISPs and telecoms companies are also forced to log all web browsing history along with details of emails, text messages and phone calls to make them available to the government.
+Not only does the law permit blanket surveillance of all citizens’ communications, Internet Service Providers (ISPs) and telecoms companies are also forced to log all web browsing history along with details of emails, text messages and phone calls to make them available to the government.

 Internet users in the UK also rely heavily on public WiFi hotspots when out and about and, although these can be practical, they’re also incredibly unsafe, exposing all of your online activity to potential hackers.